Health & Social Care OCR (L3)

 You will complete significant work experience as part of this course.

 All units are assessed and graded and an overall grade for the qualification is awarded.
 Assignments will involve individual and group work and will require the completion of investigations, reports and presentations.
 Each year you will also complete three exams for a total of six across the full two years of the course.

 You can progress to employment and undertake other related occupational training in the workplace, or you can progress to university for training in nursing, social work, and other related professions.
 You will also be able to progress onto the Foundation degree in Health & Social Care at Weymouth College.

 The College library has an extensive lending and reference book stock, in addition to videos and journals.
 Specific books will be advised nearer the time of study.
-A basic uniform of a polo shirt is required for placements and you can purchase this at enrolment from the College at a cost of £9.60.
+A basic uniform of a polo shirt is required for placements and you can purchase this at enrolment from the College.

 If you are aged 16-18 as of 31 August on the year of enrolment – no course fee.
 If you are over 19 as of 31 August and enrolling on a full-time programme of study a tuition fee will be applicable in most cases.
 Bursary funds – There are financial support arrangements for 16-18 year olds and hardship funds available for the over 19s.
 Please contact reception for details of costs and concessions on 01305 761100 or email email@example.com